 The Expert Panel for Cosmetic Ingredient Safety (Panel) previously reviewed the safety of Aluminum Silicate, Calcium Silicate, and other silicates in a report that was published in 2003.
 At that time, the Panel concluded that these ingredients are safe as used in cosmetic products.
-In accordance with its Procedures, the Panel evaluates the conclusions of previously-issued reports every 15 years, and it has been at least 15 years since this assessment has been issued.
+In accordance with its Procedures, the Panel evaluates the conclusions of previously-issued reports approximately every 15 years, and it has been at least 15 years since this assessment has been issued.
 This report has been reopened to include additional ingredients, several of which were also previously reviewed in other safety assessments.
-Potassium Silicate, Sodium Metasilicate, and Sodium Silicate (report published in 2005) were found to be safe for use in cosmetic products in the practices of use and concentration described in the safety assessment when formulated to avoid irritation, and Aluminum Calcium Sodium Silicate, Aluminum Iron Silicates, Magnesium Aluminometasilicate (report functional protection), and Sodium Potassium Aluminum Silicate (report function) were determined to be safe as cosmetic ingredients in the practices of use and concentrations as described in the safety assessment.
+Potassium Silicate, Sodium Metasilicate, and Sodium Silicate (report published in 2005) were found to be safe for use in cosmetic products in the practices of use and concentration described in the safety assessment when formulated to avoid irritation, and Aluminum Calcium Sodium Silicate, Aluminum Iron Silicates, Magnesium Aluminometasilicate (previously known as Alumina Magnesium Metasilicate), and Sodium Potassium Aluminum Silicate (report finalized in 2009) were determined to be safe as cosmetic ingredients in the practices of use and concentrations as described in the safety assessment.